 A defined avenue for collaboration and coordination allows each project participant to use their preferred software, if that software can facilitate a BIM process.

 There are a variety of BIM applications on the market that serve different parts of the BIM process.
 Solibri Model Checker is suited for model coordination and clash detection, while Vectorworks is suited for the architect to design the project.
-There are applications for issue tracking, clash detection, cost estimation, product specifications, project management, project scheduling, asset management, and so on.
+There are applications for issue tracking, clash detection, cost estimation, product specifications, project management, project scheduling, asset management, and more.
 There are applications built for all aspects of BIM, so it depends on what your responsibilities are as you evaluate which is right for you.

 Many BIM programs support the open-standard file formats IFC (Industry Foundation Classes) and BCF (BIM Collaboration Format), which is essential for effective collaboration.
 These non-proprietary file formats, whether directly integrated into the software or in need of an export, are the primary avenues through which AEC professionals can use practically whatever software they want yet still be able to work smoothly with others.